Table of contents

 Like Heidi in the Alpine mountains, a marketer arrives at her new appointment on the promotion team for a brand catalogue.
 She feels full of excitement and grand plans – until along comes the governess with her cargo of rules and regulations.

-To achieve positioning on Google is such a broad and complex project that many companies and marketers direct their efforts to optimising the contents of their website and catalogue, in Google terms, without realising that there’s another way of gaining exposure which is more profitable than it might appear.
+To achieve positioning on Google is such a broad and complex project that many companies and marketers direct their efforts to optimizing the contents of their website and catalogue, in Google terms, without realizing that there’s another way of gaining exposure which is more profitable than it might appear.

 Google Shopping isn’t your typical marketplace.
 Although not entirely free (and it does require spending a lot of time and effort as well as resources), the Google Shopping service can be a great accompaniment to your marketplace strategy, while boosting sales on your own channels, webpages and app.
 In addition, it promotes products with quality content (which manufacturers and vendors can easily manage and enrich with a PIM system like Sales Layer, an official Google partner).